kalongn/kalongn/README.md

 # Hello there, I am Ka Long 👋

-I am a second-year Computer Science major enrolled at Stony Brook University.
+I am a third-year Computer Science major enrolled at Stony Brook University.
 I am actively seeking fresh prospects and avenues for growth within my field.

 If you are interested in working with me or having me on your team.
 Here is my [portfolio](https://kalongn.github.io/Portfolio-Website/) and feel free to shoot me an [email](mailto:djklsslk@gmail.com).